riboseinc/digicert/README.md

 #### View a Domain

-Use this interface to view a domain, This interface also allows you to pass an additional to `hash` to specify if you want to retrieve additional data with the response.
+Use this interface to view a domain, This interface also allows you to pass an additional `hash` to specify if you want to retrieve additional data with the response.

 ```ruby